kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Safety-and-Red-Teaming.md

 ## Common Risks

-Prompt injection.
+Prompt injection
-Data leakage.
+Data leakage
-Jailbreaking.
+Jailbreaking
 Toxic content

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.